LiamTyler/Photoshop/doc/iter1_designdocument.md

 > Our first implementation of the Eraser involved an if statement within MouseDragged() that determined whether or not the cur_tool_ was the Eraser.
 If cur_tool_ was the Eraser, current_color_ got changed to the background_color_ rather than the color selected by the user.
 We decided this was a bad design because anytime you added another tool that used a color other than current_color_, you'd need to add to the if statement.
 For example, our additional tool is the Rainbow tool, which applies colors to the window in a rainbow pattern.

-> Instead of using an if statement within MouseDragged(), we decided to make tool's apply_tool() method virtual.
-This way, we could override apply_tool() when necessary.
-In the Eraser's applyTool() method, we call Tool's applyTool() method, since the only difference is the color that gets applied.
-Making the apply_tool() method virutal was useful for the Rainbow tool as well as the highlighter.
+> Instead of using an if statement within MouseDragged(), we decided to make tool's ApplyTool() method virtual.
+This way, we could override ApplyTool() when necessary.
+In the Eraser's ApplyTool() method, we call Tool's ApplyTool() method, since the only difference is the color that gets applied.
+Making the ApplyTool() method virutal was useful for the Rainbow tool as well as the highlighter.

 > By changing the color to be applied within the Eraser class, we do not have to change anything in brushwork_app.
-As shown below in Figure 2.5, within MouseDragged(), we can simply call applyTool() on whatever tool is the cur_tool_, and the tool will be applied properly.
+As shown below in Figure 2.5, within MouseDragged(), we can simply call ApplyTool() on whatever tool is the cur_tool_, and the tool will be applied properly.

 ###### Figure 2.5: MouseDragged() for the BrushWorkApp (brushwork_app.cc).